-That’s exactly what the Special Education Leadership course at the University of Kansas School of Education revolves around.
+That’s exactly what the Special Education Leadership course at the University of Kansas School of Education and Human Sciences revolves around.

-As a student in the Graduate Certificate in Leadership in Special and Inclusive Education or the online Master’s in Education Administration program at the KU School of Education, SPED 756 Special Education is a required course that introduces students to special education law and policy implementation with a special emphasis on the core principles of the Individuals with Disabilities Education Act (IDEA).
+As a student in the Graduate Certificate in Leadership in Special and Inclusive Education or the online Master’s in Education Administration program at the KU School of Education and Human Sciences, SPED 756 Special Education is a required course that introduces students to special education law and policy implementation with a special emphasis on the core principles of the Individuals with Disabilities Education Act (IDEA).

 By learning IDEA’s procedural requirements, the practice of implementing these procedures in schools, criticisms of those procedures and ideas for improvement, students are better able to promote more equitable and inclusive special education practices.
 A few of the key terms and topics explored in this course are: